haosulab/ManiSkill/examples/baselines/experimental/sac_moe/README.md

-# Beta Playground
+# SAC MoE

-Code for running the beta playground is adapted from [CleanRL](https://github.com/vwxyzjn/cleanrl/) and our previous [ManiSkill Baselines](https://github.com/tongzhoumu/ManiSkill_Baselines/).
+Code for running the SAC MoE is adapted from [CleanRL](https://github.com/vwxyzjn/cleanrl/) and our previous [ManiSkill Baselines](https://github.com/tongzhoumu/ManiSkill_Baselines/).
 It is written to be single-file and easy to follow/read, and supports state-based RL code.

-This playground is designed to build on top of stable baselines (such as SAC, PPO, etc.) by incorporating experimental features that may not yet be fully stable.
-The goal is to provide a platform for the community to intuitively compare recent improvements to stable baselines and evaluate their effectiveness in ManiSkill environments.
+This baseline was contributed by [@XuGW-Kevin](https://github.com/XuGW-Kevin), [@wang-muhan](https://github.com/wang-muhan) and [@lihe50hz](https://github.com/lihe50hz).
+If you have any questions please raise an issue here and tag [@XuGW-Kevin](https://github.com/XuGW-Kevin).

 Currently, two enhancements have been integrated into the sac_moe.py and sac_moe_rgbd.py files: the [Mixture-of-Expert (MoE) Network](https://arxiv.org/abs/2402.08609) and the [Blended Exploration and Exploitation (BEE) Operator](https://arxiv.org/abs/2306.02865).
 More experimental features can be added in the future.